s-fleck/lgrExtra/README.md

 # Development status

 The appenders provided by lgrExtra are of varying stability.
-Elasticsearch and Dynatrace are ready for production use, but Database-based appenders are still considered experimental and more of a prove-of-concept.
+Elasticsearch and Dynatrace are ready for production use (I use them in production), but Database-based appenders are still considered experimental and more of a prove-of-concept.

 | Appender | Description | Backend | Status |
 |----|----|----|----|